stevelaver/twitchets/README.md

 - Show more details in the notifications, such as event date/time, number of tickets, and discount
 - Faster notifications than the official Twickets app
 - No need to have the Twickets app or an account
-- Choose from various notification services (Telegram, Ntfy, Gotify currently supported)
+- Choose from various notification services (Telegram, Ntfy, Gotify, SQS currently supported)

 ## Getting an API Key